 How far in advance do I need to book?

 We suggest you book as soon as your plans are finalised as St Oswald's Way is extremely popular especially in the summer months.
 You will find up to date availability on our website and we will always try and accommodate your plans.

 You will need good walking shoes/boots (ideally waterproof), comfortable walking clothes, waterproof jacket and trousers, a daypack and hats/gloves etc. You can download a full equipment list from the downloads page of our website.

 Traditionally April/May has always been the most popular time of year because the theory goes that the weather is better.
 Although I believe any time between late March and October offers a wonderful experience.

 Should I check the tides for Holy Island?

-Yes, we recommend you check the tidal chart for your arrival day into Holy Island (lindisfarne) and also for your first first days walking to make sure that you can cross the causway.
+Yes, we recommend you check the tidal chart for your arrival day into Holy Island (lindisfarne) and also for your first days walking to make sure that you can cross the causeway.
 Check out the safe tide crossings here.